 The revitalization of the historic building will create an estimated 126 quality construction jobs, 72% of which are accessible to underserved individuals.
 Once complete, the building’s tenants will create an estimated 46 permanent jobs.

-The $20.7 million project was financed in part by NTCIC with $3.25MM in federal Historic Tax Credit (HTC) equity, $2.09MM in state HTC equity, $2 million New Markets Tax Credit (NMTC) allocation from NTCIC’s Irvin Henderson Main Street Revitalization Fund, and the Massachusetts Housing Development Incentive Program (HDIP), as well as additional state and federal programs including the HOME Program.
+The $20.7 million project was financed in part with $2 million in New Markets Tax Credit (NMTC) allocation from NTCIC’s Irvin Henderson Main Street Revitalization Fund.
+Additionally, NTCIC’s invested in the $3.77 million in federal Historic Tax Credits (HTC) and $4.3 million in state HTCs generated by the project.
+Additional financing included funds from the Massachusetts Housing Development Incentive Program (HDIP) and additional state and federal programs including the HOME Program.